-Lab participation
+Lab discussions

-Lab will be facilitated by instructional assistants and instructor.
-During lab we will work collaboratively to analyze data, design experiments, and engage in troubleshooting of results.
-Participation in at least 85% of any of the lab sessions will result in full points.
+Links to join the video lab sessions will be provided on Canvas.
+Discussions will be facilitated by the instructional assistants and instructor and are meant to be a time to work collaboratively to analyze data, design experiments, and engage in troubleshooting of results.
+Participation in at least 85% of the lab sessions will result in full points.
 It is highly recommended that you participate in as many as possible because this is an opportunity to ask questions and get feedback.
-If circumstances beyond your control interfere with your ability to participate in any labs in-person once we have returned to in-person instruction, please get in touch with us ASAP, and you can receive participation credit by completing a make-up assignment (see canvas 'course information module' for directions) by the end of the lab day (11:59 PM) (in addition to making sure your notebook is fully up-to-date for your notebook grade).
+If circumstances beyond your control interfere with your ability to participate, please get in touch with me so we can devise a plan for you to succeed in the course.